Beee4life/acf-city-selector/README.md

 * in a single field
 * in a repeater field
 * in a group
-* in a flexible content block
+* in a flexible content block (only with select2 disabled)
 * in an accordion field
 * as a cloned field
 * on taxonomy terms